anuprao/docnyte/sample.md

 *Note: the fourth item uses the Unicode character for [Roman numeral four][2].*

-### Not A float

-info 1

-info 2

-info 3

-info 4

 ### Unordered list

 * An item
 * Another item
 * Yet another item
 * And there's more...

---pagebreak--

 **Python** looks like this